fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/overview.md

 `DataStore` is an in-browser store of tabular data.
 Mainly, the `DataStore` contains the `DataTable` derived from the original data source along with some data operations.
 You can then perform data operations on this `DataTable` to transform the data as per your requirement.
 For any operation applied a new `DataTable` is generated keeping the source data intact.

-> 'DataStore' accepts both arrays of JSON object or 2D array.
+> 'DataStore' accepts either a JSON object, or a 2D array.

 The `DataStore` contains the following: